Geovation/usemap-rest/README.md

 This solution is set up to use [Zappa](https://github.com/zappa/Zappa) to automate deployment to AWS.
 Zappa maintains:

-- The API deplyed as a [AWS Lambda](https://aws.amazon.com/lambda/) function
+- The API deployed as an [AWS Lambda](https://aws.amazon.com/lambda/) function
 - An [AWS API Gateway](https://aws.amazon.com/api-gateway/) to trigger the Lamda function and provide URL security

-On commit to the main branch (e.g. from a Pull Request) the Zappa CLI will run an update to make updates to the production deployment.
+On commit to the main branch (e.g. from a Pull Request), the Zappa CLI will run an update to make updates to the production deployment.
+This is configured with a GitHub action.

 ## Authors